A mild tragedy for a time traveler, particularly applicable to the longer-lived variety.

-In Back to the Future Part II and III, Doc, stranded in 1885, sends the broken time machine to himself and Marty in 1955 by sealing it in a cave and letting time pass so they can repair it.
+In Part II and III'', Doc, stranded in 1885, sends the broken time machine to himself and Marty in 1955 by sealing it in a cave and letting time pass so they can repair it.
 He also gave a letter to Western Union with instructions to hold it and not to deliver it to Marty until a few seconds after Doc was sent back.

 In (T)raumschiff Surprise: Periode 1, the character Spucky ends up taking the slow path after the time traveling couch the heroes travel on needs to lose weight.
 Spucky's Galapagos Turtle DNA (as well as some "not cheap" treatments) keep him looking exactly the same when the heroes arrive back in the future.
 Spucky does make the most of the time to glam up the earth, however.

 The movie Primer is about a box that lets you take the slow path backwards: if you want to travel back in time six hours, you have to spend six hours inside the box.
 On top of that, leaving the box early has some deadly side effects.
 The box also works forwards, but that's not quite as useful.
 Also, if you don't send a person to get out the first time, the object will likely take the slow path back and forth several thousand times.
 The gunk that built up from bacteria taking that path was the first clue of time travel.

 In Hot Tub Time Machine, Lou takes The Slow Path back because his life in the original time line sucked.
 He uses the opportunity to make better decisions, and uses his knowledge of the future to become very rich.
 It's played with, though, because his physical age remains the same—his mind from the present had traveled back to inhabit his younger self.